 You can legally withhold details of spent convictions even if you are asked by your insurer to declare them, under the Rehabilitation of Offenders Act 1974.
 You can see if your conviction is spent by using the Unlock website.

-You can usually amend your policy by phone, online, by post or at your nearest branch.
+You can usually amend your policy by phone, online, by post or in person.

-Telephone is the most common, as not all companies have online facilities and those that do may not allow certain amendments online, like cancelling your policy.
+Telephone is the most common method, as not all companies have online facilities to carry out these processes and those that do may not allow certain amendments online, like cancelling your policy.

-When you contact your insurer make sure you have your details, including policy number, to hand.
+When you contact your car insurance company make sure you have your details, including policy number, to hand.
 Any changes should take effect immediately, unless you request by post.